 Not only will hospice provide a nurse and an aide to check on your parent, but you will also have your 24/7 home care staff as well.
 The hospice services allow your parent to remain at home with the family or to have the family at a comfortable facility with your parent.

-The hospice experience is for both your parent who is leaving this world and for the family that is saying their goodbyes.
+The hospice assistance is for both your parent who is leaving this world and for the family that is saying their goodbyes.
 Mom or dad will be kept comfortable, and comfort may include sleeping or at rest.
 The experts know what the best pain management care will be for each senior.